Harshkamdar67/Negotiation-Room/README.md

-# PROJECT - NEGOTIATION ROOM
+# PROJECT - NEGOTIATION ENGINE

 An application to achieve convergence of both parties in their negotiation by giving helpful suggestions and middle ground without any bias.